elafarge/gin-http-logger/README.md

 Gin-Gonic HTTP log forwarder
 ============================

 A Gin-Gonic middleware forwarding access logs over HTTP (in JSON).
+It can be used for instance to forward all your requests logs to a Fluentd HTTP listener.

 Features
 --------